lexatrash23/Nf-vfa-pn-092025/README.md

 if no genome was available: transdf_distinct and overview_csv

+Document with more detailed information on input/output/scripts can be found [here](https://github.com/lexatrash23)

+## Example output
+Example html output can be seen [here](https://lexatrash23.github.io/CephTranscriptomicsGUI/Samples/Doryteuthis_pealeii/DP3_PD/A.html)

 ## Next Step: Compilation of HTMLs and R shiny search apps [OPTIONAL]
+For suggested R shiny script to create Apps for parsing and downloading dataframe files and alignment outputs click [here](https://github.com/lexatrash23)
 ___
 ## Citing
 This pipeline can be cited as follows: